 She has worked on multiple evidence-based intervention projects, including providing consultation and training on an evidence-based program designed to help family planning clinics in central Pennsylvania become more youth friendly (Tailoring Family Planning to the Special Needs of Youth).
 She also worked closely with Dr. Loretta Sweet Jemmott to adapt the evidence-based curriculum Making Proud Choices for youth in out-of-home care, and, as a certified trainer, has trained approximately 100 facilitators in five states to implement the intervention.
 She has also worked with EngenderHealth to begin the development of an evidence-based HIV prevention curriculum for couples in Tanzania.

-The curriculum has 8 hours of content divided into eight 1-hour modules.
+The original curriculum has 8 hours of content divided into eight 1-hour modules.
 It can be implemented in eight sessions of 60 minutes each or in four 2-hour modules.
 In community settings, it can be implemented in a 2-day format (four modules each day), 4-day format (two modules each day) or an 8-day format (one module each day).

-The School Edition has about 9-1/2 hours of content divided into fourteen 40-minute modules.
+Adaptations can be made to create a school version with shorter sessions to meet a classroom schedule.
 It can be implemented in fourteen sessions of 40 minutes each or in any other format that is conducive for the needs of the school or organization in which the curriculum is being implemented (i.e.: seven sessions of 80 minutes); however, the modules should be implemented consecutively.

 The adaptation for youth in out-of-home care has 12.5 of content divided into ten 75-minute modules.
 Ideally, implementation should be as concentrated as possible and completed in no more than 5 weeks total.
 It can be implemented using a 5-day format (two modules per day) or a 5-week format (2 modules per week).
 Some agencies have implemented this version of the curriculum in 3 days or over a weekend at a fun retreat setting—a format that will only work with lots of time built in for recreation.
 When the program for this target population stretches beyond 5 weeks, it’s challenging (but not impossible) to maintain attendance.